 New techniques are developed all the time to make sure that liposculpture results are perfected and refined so you experience fewer side effects and recover quickly after your liposculpture surgery.
 Dr. Moelleken will provide a complete list of pre and postoperative instructions in order to reduce the risk of complications.
 You are advised to follow all instructions for the best liposculpture surgery outcomes.

-Liposculpture is a surgical procedure whereby liposuction is used to define a more pleasing body shape.
+Liposculpture is a surgical procedure to define a more pleasing body shape and appearance.
+The liposculpture procedure can be performed and treat the following areas of the body:

 The most popular areas treated are the: thighs, buttocks, stomach, breasts, and arms.